Best yoghurt in the UK reviewed

 Vitamins and minerals

-vitamin A - supports vision, immune function, cell growth and healthy skin
+Vitamin A – supports normal vision, normal immune function, normal skin and cell differentiation

 Satiety and weight management